-When building the ingredient statement or ingredient declaration, the program first uses Alternate Names (if present), next the ingredient’s common name, and finally, if neither of these two, it will use the food’s full name.
+When building the ingredient statement or ingredient declaration, the program first uses Ingredient Statement Name (or Alternate Name for older versions) (if present), next the ingredient’s Common Name, and finally, if neither of these two, it will use the food’s full name.
 You can see a breakdown of the alternate names for the ingredients of any given recipe by clicking Ingredient Statement in the Recipe ribbon (for versions prior to version 11, go to Label> Ingredient Statement in that recipe)

-In the Ingredient Statement dialog, the topmost box will list the recipe’s composition, and the Alternate Names if any.
-You can also right-click any ingredient as a shortcut to modify the Alternate Name (which can also be done by actually opening the Ingredient using File / Open / Ingredient -- then the Ingredient Statement page).
+In the Ingredient Statement dialog, the topmost box will list the recipe’s composition, and the Ingredient Statement Name, if any.
+You can also right-click any ingredient as a shortcut to modify the Ingredient Statement Name (which can also be done by actually opening the Ingredient using File / Open / Ingredient -- then the Ingredient Statement page).

-When choosing the Alternate Name, you may wish to ‘Select’ first, to see if a logical Alternate Name already exists.
+When choosing the Ingredient Statement Name, you may wish to ‘Select’ first, to see if a logical Ingredient Statement Name already exists.
 If so, use it – this will assure the combination of the same alternate name when building the ingredient statement.
-If you need to add an an Alternate Name, you can of course – in the future use that Alternate Name when appropriate.
-Try to avoid creating duplicate Alternate Names; reuse when you can.
+If you need to add an an Ingredient Statement Name, you can of course – in the future use that Ingredient Statement Name when appropriate.
+Try to avoid creating duplicate Ingredient Statement Names; reuse when you can.

 Another note on ingredient statements: when looking at a Recipe (“parent recipe”) which contains another Recipe (“subrecipe”), the Ingredient Statement for the parent recipe is built based on how you have set each subrecipe.
 Some Examples: I have a Sauce recipe (subrecipe) that I use in my Spaghetti recipe (parent).
 My Sauce recipe is simply tomatoes, water, sugar, salt (yummy, right?!).
 For illustration, my one ingredient of Spaghetti is simply pasta noodles, water.
 When looking at the Ingredient Statement (IS) for the Spaghetti recipe, I can set the Sauce to: